GulbeEvija/To-Do-List/README.md

 <h3 align="center">To Do List</h3>

   <p align="center">
-    App built with React using props and class components.
+    App built with React using class component.
     <br />
     <br />
     <a href="https://thunderous-narwhal-40dc5d.netlify.app/">View project live on Netlify</a>